jnozzi/cocoadev.com/markdown/PulsingDotView.md

-Here is some code i wrote to play around with and experiment with animation using General/NSTimer.
+Here is some code i wrote to play around with and experiment with animation using NSTimer.
 I don't know much about efficient animation, so what you see here is probably nothing ideal.
 But what the hell...

 The Interface File:

-@interface General/PulsingDotView : General/NSView {
+@interface PulsingDotView : NSView {
-    General/NSTimer *timer;
+    NSTimer *timer;
-    General/NSColor *color;
+    NSColor *color;
-    General/NSBezierPath *path;
+    NSBezierPath *path;

-    General/NSPoint center;
+    NSPoint center;
     double vy0, vx0, vx, vy, ax, ay, dt, tx, ty, x0, y0, radius;
 }